Tutorial

 Fashion brands are realizing AI can overhaul their content pipelines, delivering unprecedented speed and savings.
 A traditional photoshoot can easily exceed $20,000 for a single collection.
 For a low monthly fee, AI can generate thousands of unique, on-model images from one photo of a garment.

 This flips the economic model of fashion marketing.
-Instead of defaulting to generic clothing design mannequins for your e-commerce site, you can showcase every item on a diverse lineup of virtual models, dramatically accelerating your time-to-market.
+Instead of defaulting to generic clothing design mannequins for your e-commerce site, you can showcase every item on a diverse lineup of virtual models using Picjam's AI virtual model tool, dramatically accelerating your time-to-market.

 From Weeks of Planning to Minutes of Generation